bigdatagenomics/mango/docs/cloud/emr.rst

 Accessing the Web UI
 --------------------

-Click on "Enable Web Connection" in the AWS cluster console and run the ssh command for accessing the UIs through your browser.
+Click on **Enable Web Connection** in the AWS cluster console and run the ssh command for accessing the UIs through your browser.
 The command line argument will look like this:

 .. code:: bash

  ssh -i ~/MyKey.pem -ND <PORT_NUM> hadoop@<PUBLIC_MASTER_DNS>

-Where <PORT_NUM> is the configured port in FoxyProxy, and hadoop@<PUBLIC_MASTER_DNS> is the address you use to ssh into the master cluster node.
+Where <PORT_NUM> is the configured port in FoxyProxy (default is 8157), and hadoop@<PUBLIC_MASTER_DNS> is the address you use to ssh into the master cluster node.
 Let this run throughout your session.

 Testing your Configuration